Azure-Samples/prototype-active-directory-dotnet-web-ad-complex-org-utility/Docs/Setup.md

   ![alt text][App1]

-* Click "+ New application registration" and enter the name of your app (like "B2B Admin App").
+* Click "+ New application registration" and enter the name of your app (like "Complex Org Admin").
 This title will be seen when users are prompted for their credentials.
 * Select "Web app / API", and enter the Sign-on URL.
 If you're setting this up before you deploy the app to Azure, you can enter https://loopback as a placeholder.
 Click "Create".

   ![alt text][App2]